hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 The magnitude of this reduction varies substantially depending on the baseline used for comparison.
 The important factors are the efficiency of the incinerator (type and amount of additional fuel used, interaction with the electricity system), the emissions intensity of the energy sources being displaced (carbon-intensity of local electricity and/or heating generation), the type of the waste (caloric value of the waste, fraction of combustible materials in the waste, its methane generation potential) and likely alternative waste disposal methods.
 An incinerator can generate up to 10 times more electricity from the same amount of waste compared to a landfill with methane capture.
-Combining incineration with carbon capture technology can result in a carbon negative waste disposal method.
+[Combining incineration with carbon capture technology][30] can result in a carbon negative waste disposal method.
 Incinerators can act as sources of back-up power in the event of a power failure during a disaster; [in Japan this is considered an important additional benefit][22].
 Unlike sunlight, wind or waves, waste can be stored and transformed into electricity when required.
 Incinerators that can produce varying amounts of electricity combined with machine learning algorithms powered by demand and meteorological data would accelerate the switch to renewable energy sources.